Old Town Vienna Walking Tour:

 3. Albertina Museum:

-Like the Palmen House, the Albertina Museum was built over part of the early-Medieval wall section (called the Augustine Bastion) dating back to the 1200s.
-The property first served as the office for the Royal Court Building Authority before it was rebuilt as a mansion for Count Emanuel in 1744.
+Like the Palmen House, the Albertina Museum was built over part of the early Medieval wall section (called the Augustine Bastion) dating back to the 1200s.
+The property first served as the office of the Royal Court Building Authority before it was rebuilt as a mansion for Count Emanuel in 1744.
 This stately villa was later gifted to Duke Albert by Emperor Franz II in 1794.
-After moving in, the powerful Duke Albert started to display his private collection of works from old world master painters in the mansion which laid the groundwork for today’s museum.
-The works include the artists Da Vinci, Michelangelo, Dürer, Rembrandt, and Ruben.
+After moving in, the powerful Duke Albert started to display his private collection of works from old world master painters in the mansion, which laid the groundwork for today’s museum.
+The works include the paintings by Da Vinci, Michelangelo, Dürer, Rembrandt, and Ruben.

-Over the generations the Duke Albert’s family owned the villa, the back of it was expanded into parts of the neighboring Augustiner Monastery.
+Over the generations, Duke Albert’s family owned the villa, and the back of it was expanded into parts of the neighboring Augustiner Monastery.
 The historic Augustiner Church was the only part of the block-long monastery complex (built in 1327) which was spared from the expansion of the Albertina Mansion.
-The church is famous as the location of many of the Habsburg imperial weddings including that Marie Louise to Napoleon Bonaparte in 1810.
+The church is famous as the location of many of the Habsburg imperial weddings, including that of Marie Louise to Napoleon Bonaparte in 1810.
 The Augustiner Church also holds the hearts of the former Hapsburg rulers.

 The most famous of the 20 staterooms added onto the villa are the ones built for Maria Christina (1858-1929), the only one of Marie Antoinette’s siblings who was allowed to marry for love.
 The opulent rooms are typically called the Spanish Apartments because of Maria Christina’s marriage to the Spanish King Alfonso XIII.
 Her sister Marie Antoinette even stayed in the apartments before being sent off to France for her arranged marriage with King Louis XVI.
-Our favorite of the staterooms is the Hall Of Muses which is ringed with Greek statues and lit with 5 crystal chandeliers holding 258 candles.
+Our favorite stateroom is the Hall Of Muses, which is ringed with Greek statues and lit with five crystal chandeliers holding 258 candles.

 Make sure to check out the wonderful bronze statue of Duke Albert on the terrace near the museum entrance.
 At the street level below the statue, there is also a magnificent fountain depicting the river God Danuvius and the embodiment of Vindobona, Vienna’s name in Roman times.